MatchuPitchu/react-summary/09_React Testing.md

 - `userEvent` to simulate user actions (-> is to be prefered over `fireEvent`)

   - add multiple interaction methods: <https://github.com/testing-library/user-event>
+  - hint: use `clear` method -> when updating a text element with a userEvent, first use `userEvent.clear(element)` to be sure that only wished entry is inserted

 - `expect()` (-> Jest global fn starts assertion) with `matcher method` from Jest-DOM: e.g. `expect(linkElement).toBeInTheDocument()`